Ultimate Checklist for Personal Injury Settlement Negotiations: What to Do and Avoid

 #8 Don’t Forget Future Damages

-A personal injury accident can cause severe injuries that need prolonged medical treatment.
-Even if your injuries aren’t that fatal, keep in mind that property damages or medical bills can still be a bother in the future.
-When you seek a fair settlement, it is important to think about the future medical expenses and compensatory damages that you need to cover.
+A personal injury accident can cause severe injuries and psychological damages that need prolonged medical treatment.
+Even if your injuries aren’t that fatal, keep in mind that property damages, lost wages or medical bills can still be a bother in the future.
+When you seek a fair settlement agreement, it is important to think about the future medical expenses and compensatory damages that you need to cover.

 #9 Don’t Post On Social Media

 Sub rosa.
 Aggressive claims adjusters and insurance companies will be using everything they got to minimize your settlement.
-Information posted on social media is one of the main pieces of evidence they use to do this.
+Information posted on social media is one of the main pieces of evidence they use to try and deny accident victims the maximum compensation possible.

 #10 Don’t Accept The First Offer